 Combine the Egg at Room Temperature, Buttermilk and Milk in a bowl and beat until well mixed.
 Reserve 2 tablespoons of the mixture to use later.

-Place the All-Purpose Flour, Sugar, Baking Powder and Salt in the bowl of a stand mixer fitted with the paddle attachment.
-Add the Butter at Room Temperature cut into cubes.
+Place the All-Purpose Flour, Granulated Sugar, Baking Powder and Salt in the bowl of a stand mixer fitted with the paddle attachment.
+Add the Butter cut into cubes.

 Mix until smooth and the butter is well incorporated and coating the flour mixture.